xdrip-js/Lookout/README.md

 The version of NPM that ships with raspbian is old (`1.4.21`).
 You must update your rig's NPM to install Lookout dependencies.
 ```
 sudo npm install -g npm
-sudo npm install -g npm
 ```

-**INFO** The command is show twice above because it takes two rounds of updates to get to the current version.
-Also, the old version stays resident in /usr/bin/npm location.
-To start using the new version, you must log out and log back in for the shell to see it.
+**INFO** To start using the new version, you must log out and log back in for the shell to see it.

 Lookout uses the bluez-tools software.
 Here are the instructions for installing bluez-tools: